mxcl/PromiseKit/README.markdown

 # Which PromiseKit Should I Use?

-If you are writing a library, **use PromiseKit 1.6**.
+If you are writing a library, [**use PromiseKit 1.x**](https://github.com/mxcl/PromiseKit/tree/legacy-1.x).
 This is because PromiseKit > 2 breaks everytime Swift changes.
 While Swift is in flux it is not feasible to depend on a library that will break every time Xcode updates.

 If you are making an app then PromiseKit 3 is the best PromiseKit, you may have to make some fixes when Xcode updates, but probably you will be OK as long as you update PromiseKit when Xcode updates.